Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_15_defining_functions.rst

 Defining functions
 ==================

 In the part dedicated to managing Karel, we mentioned that we can separate a group of commands into a separate entity called a function.
-Let's recall how general a Python function looks like:
+Let's recall what a function written in Python looks like:

 .. activecode:: Console__functions__function_def
     :passivecode: true